 Now, the state government (Chhattisgarh) is making every possible effort to teach the students English with a view to competing with others living across the country.

-Basic English is really a challenge to all the teachers as it has a plenty of queries to be answered.
+Basic English is really a challenge to all the teachers as it has plenty of queries to be answered.

 This blog aims at talking about the way in which I understand is the finest way to learn English.
 There are three formulas (Mantra) following which one can learn not only English but also any language on the earth.
 They are-